On this page

 There is no specific treatment for poliovirus.
 Symptomatic cases require expert supervision and may need ventilation support.
 Early physiotherapy may increase the level of function and reduce the risk of physical deformities as a result of paralytic polio.

-For all cases, isolate in hospital or at home and use standard precautions.
+For all cases, isolate in hospital or at home and use contact precautions.
 Isolation should continue until two stool samples taken 7 days apart are shown to be negative for poliovirus.
-Children must be excluded from primary schools and children’s services centres for at least 14 days from onset.
+Children must be excluded from primary schools and children’s services for at least 14 days from onset.
 They may return only after receiving a medical certificate of recovery.

 Control of contacts